briantanseng/hello-world-koa2-handlebars/README.md

 # hello-world-koa2-handlebars
-Hello world example using Koa 2 with handlebars templates
+Hello world example using Koa 2, handlebars templates and koa-router

 ## Clone this repository
 ```